 It’s not a design fault of the filter itself but in-proper cleaning that causes the micro holes to clog with oil and sediment.
 A good thorough clean after each use should prevent this.

 Removing the used coffee grounds can be slightly tricky, but you’ll get the hang of it in no time.

-If you find that the holes are clogged with stubborn debris that won’t come out no matter how hard to try, we suggest using a mixture of vinegar and water (1:2 ratio) and leave the filter soaking overnight.
+If you find that the holes are clogged with stubborn debris that won’t come out, no matter how hard to try, I suggest using a mixture of vinegar and water (1:2 ratio) and leave the filter soaking overnight.

 Rinse and wash as usual, and your Chemex filter should be like new.

 With a paper filter, you dump the whole thing in the trash once you’re done.
 With cloth filters doing that will become expensive very quick.